"Do IP cameras affect internet speed?"

 If the above methods fail to deal with the laggy IP camera network, separating WiFi network for cameras can be a reassuring way.

 You can use a two-router system to take all of the traffic from the wireless IP cams off the main router and isolate them to the secondary router.
 Then have the server, PC for example, be connected to the secondary router for recording and remote access.
 And keep all of the gaming and network systems connected to the main router.

 Or you may purchase an unmanaged gigabit switch which will provide very good separation between the camera traffic to the recording PC and the rest of the network.

 Set up Security Camera Systems

 A security camera system will not slow down your network – actually it will have zero impact on your home network – as long as you don't need remote viewing.

-Want remote viewing and push notifications to your phone but afraid of the possible network stress?
-You can perfectly handle that with a 4G camera.
+Want remote viewing and push notifications to your phone but the network connection is weak around the installation spot?
+You can perfectly handle that with a 4G cellular security camera.

 Take a look at these low bandwidth security cameras, and you will be less troubled by the IP camera bandwidth consumption issue.